 The device offers force feedback that feels smooth, it has good durability on the buttons, and a table clamp to secure it to a desk.

-The brake pedal is stiff, giving you a realistic feel too as you race around the GT7 circuits with ease, one of the reasons why we've also featured it on our list of the best wheels for F1 22.
+The brake pedal is stiff, giving you a realistic feel too as you race around the GT7 circuits with ease.
+Ultimately, it's a great racing wheel that can take your skills to the next level.

 The wheel's standout feature is its extensively tested PRO thumb sweep button layout which is designed to be intuitive so all the buttons and dials you may need in a race are in the exact locations expected for total control.

 You also get magnetic gear-shift paddles with a dual-clutch design and an easy mounting system for a quick and easy setup.

 The pedals are packed with technology too, featuring a load cell brake, swappable springs, contactless hall effect sensors, and removable pedal modules for complete customisation.
 On the whole, Logitech G PRO Racing Wheel and Pedals are serious kits for experienced sim racers.

 Best budget wheel for Gran Turismo 7

 Being an impressive 8:10 scale replica of the Ferrari 488 GTB wheel, coupled with it being officially licensed by Ferrari and PlayStation, the Thrustmaster T80 emerges as an ideal choice for Gran Turismo enthusiasts seeking a budget-friendly alternative.